Pink Means Feminine

 - Katie and Sadie from Total Drama Island both wear pink short shorts and high heeled sandals.
 In Revenge of the Island, Dakota's regular outfit is entirely pink.
 Ella in Pahkitew Island because Princesses Prefer Pink and she is a parody of a princess; the only parts of her outfit that aren't pink are her sleeves.

 - Played straight for Flora in Winx Club, she is very feminine and many of her fairy forms are primarily pink.

 - Jean in the 90s X-Men had a few pink outfits, like a pink evening mini dress, and in the Fairy Tale episode, her fictional Princess counterpart wore purple and pink.

-- Another X-Men/Jean Grey example - in the Flashback episodes of Wolverine and the X-Men, as a teenager Jean Grey was shown wearing a pink shirt (with purple and blue hair bands).
+- In the Flashback episodes of Wolverine and the X-Men, as a teenager Jean Grey was shown wearing a pink shirt (with purple and blue hair bands).